 I'm always busy and very sociable but there is something about *romantic* relationships that requires more intention.
 But here we are.
 It's still one possible way to meet.
 And since I've never met anyone in the produce section of the grocery store...Has anyone, honestly? :)

 I work for an airline and am interested in finding someone who ideally has the time and freedom and flexibility to travel.
-Preferably with their own home, either semi retired or working for themselves who could really enjoy the benefits of spontaneous exotic travel, possibly with a free spirited airline employee.
+Preferably with their own home, either semi retired or working for themselves remotely who could really enjoy the benefits of spontaneous exotic travel, possibly with a free spirited airline employee.
 I'd be open to platonic friends as well.

-I'm currently living in Oakland.
-I moved to the Bay Area about five years ago.
-I'm madly in love with this area!
-I can't wait to meet more new people and explore the area.
+I recently transfered to work out of the NYC area and do international flying to Europe and the Caribbean.
 I love camping, hiking, horseback riding, anything outdoors.
 I go to music festivals.
+Burning Man 9 times.
 I also really love to get dressed up and go out in the city.
 I think any activity is fun if you like the company you're with!

 Lately I have devoted myself to more international travel.
 I'd love to find someone who has the schedule flexibility to be able to go to the far flung places and have exotic adventures.

 I've visited Turkey, Vietnam, Cambodia (solo), Costa Rica, Brazil, Uruguay, Argentina, Bali, Thailand.
 Australia, New Zealand, China, Japan.

-Also, I've traveled through Europe (Ireland England Netherlands Switzerland Monaco Spain) and Morocco.
+Also, I've traveled throughout Europe (Ireland England Netherlands Switzerland Monaco Spain) and Morocco.
 I spent quite a bit of time in northern Italy, which was beautiful.
 And the south of France.